jwcrawford2/dbworkload-movr-demo/README.md

-# Multi-Region DbWorkload Demo
+# dbworkload-movr-demo

 ## Description
-This is a demo is an adaptation of Multi-Region Demo, that utilizes cockroach workload (movr) and roachprod.
-This demo is designed to utilize dbworkload to drive load from the App VM in the AWS-Terraform-CRDB-Multi-Region cluster.
-This is for an AWS SH prospect that wants to see Multi-Region capabilities.
+This is a demo is an adaptation of Cockroach MOVR applicatino demo, including J4's Multi-Region Demo crdb-movr-mr-demo (which utilizes cockroach workload (movr) on a roachprod cluster).
+This demo replaces cockroach workload, and instead uses **dbworkload** to drive load.
+This demo adaptation/example to a self-hosted cluster deployment on AWS using Ron Nollen's Terraform scripts.
+It is designed to run on the Applications VM, which can be optioinally deployed, in both the single-region or multi-region terraform scripts (which now include the MOVR app).

 ## Database
-AWS SH Multi-Region Database with
+AWS SH Single or Multi-Region Database with
 - 3 regions: us-east1, us-east2, us-west2
 - 3 Nodes in each Region